Nursing Interventions for Acute Pain Management

 Local Anesthetics

-Local anesthetics are a great option for well-localized pain, usually in the skin or superficial structures.
-Topical EMLA creams work well to minimize the pain due to venipuncture, intravenous line insertion, or other simple procedures.
+Local anesthetics are an excellent option for well-localized pain, usually in the skin or superficial structures.
+Topical EMLA creams minimize pain due to venipuncture, intravenous line insertion, or other simple procedures.
 Lidocaine or prilocaine can be injected into the tissue to help with pain associated with invasive procedures, while patches can be used to manage post-herpetic lesions and neuropathies.

 Alpha-2 Adrenergic Agonists

-Alpha-2 adrenergic agonists may decrease the release of peripheral norepinephrine and work on the central alpha-2 adrenergic receptors, both of which may help to reduce chronic headache and neuropathic pain.
+Alpha-2 adrenergic agonists may decrease the release of peripheral norepinephrine and work on the central alpha-2 adrenergic receptors, which may help reduce chronic headache and neuropathic pain.
 The drugs from this class that are most commonly prescribed for pain are clonidine and zanidine.
-Side effects are mild, but may include dry mouth, orthostatic hypotension, and sedation.
+Side effects are mild but may include dry mouth, orthostatic hypotension, and sedation.

 GABA Receptor Agonists